mac-comp127/maps-reading/index.md

 <!-- Siistitään vielä lisaaBongaus-metodia hieman.
 Alkuperäisessä versiossa metodin alussa lisätään hajautustauluun bongausten lukumääräksi arvo 0, jos bongattua ei löydy.
 Tämän jälkeen bongausten määrä haetaan, sitä kasvatetaan yhdellä, ja vanha bongausten lukumäärä korvataan lisäämällä arvo uudestaan hajautustauluun.
 Osan tästäkin toiminnallisuudesta voi korvata metodilla `getOrDefault`. -->

 Let's make the `addSighting` method a little bit neater.
 In the original version, 0 is set as the value of the sighting count in the map if the given key is not found.
-We then get retrieve the count of the sightings, increment it by one, and the previous value of the sightings is replaced with the new one by adding the incremented count back into the map.
+We then get the count of the sightings, increment it by one, and replace the previous value of the sightings with incremented count.
 A part of this can also be replaced with the `getOrDefault` method.

 <!-- ```java